mbarcia/CSV-Payments-PoC/docs/DEPLOYMENT.md

 - **Build output directory**: `docs/.vitepress/dist`
 - **Root directory**: `/`

+## Configuration Notes

+The VitePress configuration includes `ignoreDeadLinks: true` to prevent build failures due to links that are valid in the context of the full project but not within the documentation site.
+This is normal and expected for this project structure.

 ## Manual Deployment (Optional)

 If you prefer to deploy manually, you can use Wrangler: